Are Open Houses Worth It? When One Might Make Sense

 While digital marketing is essential, don’t underestimate the power of physical signage to draw in potential buyers.
 Unless restricted by your homeowner’s association (HOA) or local regulations, aim to place 10 to 15 open house signs in key spots in your neighborhood, including major intersections and your front lawn, to boost visibility.
 Additionally, distribute flyers at local supermarkets, shops, and community centers, using public bulletin boards to spread the word.

-And don’t worry if curious neighbors stop by.
-This can actually work to your advantage.
-A few days before your open house, consider personally inviting them or giving them a call.
-Neighbors often know people interested in moving to the area, and they can be great ambassadors for your property.
+Don’t worry if curious neighbors stop by your open house.
+They might actually turn out to be some of your biggest helpers.
+A few days before the event, consider personally inviting them or giving them a quick call.
+Neighbors often know people who want to move into the area and can help spread the word about your property.

 Your open house can backfire if you don’t put in the effort to prepare properly.